TJourde/excel2web2py/README.md

 Installation :
 --------------

 unzip the folder in your web2py folder, where web2py.py and applications are located
-#deprecated
-run these commands :
-> Unix: cd path/to/web2py && python web2py.py
-Windows: cd path\to\web2py && python web2py.py

-Then input the password for the administrator of the web2py server
-Launch the server
-Then navigate to /admin/site
-Look to Upload application and input __TEMPLATE__ for the application's name
-Select the .w2p file
-Install
-Close the server
-#end
+copy TEMPLATE to the applications folder in web2py

 Then run these commands:
->Unix: cd excel2web2py && python script.py path/to/nameExcelfile
+> Unix: cd excel2web2py && python script.py path/to/nameExcelfile
 Windows: cd excel2web2py && python script.py path\to\nameExcelfile

 Then input the password for the administrator of the web2py server